awto/effectfuljs/README.md

                 modern ES function spreads after the tool will start generating it

+The compiler requires specific iterator interface.
+It is not compatible with ES iterators because they are mutable, while for some monads execution control may backtrack to some already passed position.
+In fact if ES allowed such iterators cloning this compiler wouldn't be needed.

+The iterator is a function object, with `value` field for current value.

+ * `M.iterator` - takes ES iterable object returns mfjs compatible iterator, it is just interface adapter, but works like ES one, taking next iterator invalidates previous ones, returned iterator already points to first element or null if input collection is empty
+ * `M.iteratorBuf` - same as `M.iterator` but it will keep all passed values
+    so all iterators are valid
+ * `M.forInIterator` - returns mfjs compatible iterator for `for-in` statement

 ## Selective transform

 Because of coercions it is pretty ok to transform just everything with "full"